Dillinger (1973 film): Plot

 During the Great Depression, various bank robbers and other outlaws have become folk heroes due to public distrust of financial institutions and the law.
 Following the Kansas City Massacre in June 1933 in which several law enforcement offers were killed brazenly in broad daylight, FBI field office chief Melvin Purvis decides to personally hunt down the men he deems responsible: Charles Arthur "Pretty Boy" Floyd, Lester "Baby Face" Nelson, George "Machine Gun" Kelly, "Handsome" Jack Klutas, Wilbur "Mad Dog" Underhill and John Dillinger.
-During a meeting with fellow FBI agent Samuel Cowley, Purvis makes it clear he seeks personal vengeance and that he's willing to use extralegal measures if necessary.
+During a meeting with fellow FBI agent Samuel Cowley, Purvis makes it clear that he seeks personal vengeance and that he's willing to use extralegal measures if necessary.

 Dillinger is in the midst of his criminal career, accompanied by Homer Van Meter, Harry Pierpont, Charles Mackley, and others, and is very boastful about his exploits.
 He meets Billie Frechette at a bar and immediately takes a liking to her, but becomes nonplussed when she doesn't recognize him and robs the bar patrons to impress her.
 She becomes his lover, accompanying him and his gang on their exploits.
 During one robbery in East Chicago, the gang loses Mackley and several others, forcing the gang to scatter.